For some reason I keep running across the word NOW used in place of know.

 Most of the mistakes I see in writing on websites and blogs are words that are used quite often in the English language.
 Most of them fall into the homophones category.
 I see a lot of blogs that contain these common mistakes.
 Needless to say after a while I quit reading the blogs.
 So this is a reminder to all bloggers READ what you post and look for these common mistakes.
 I'm sure your readers will be very thankful.

-Word for the week :Phantomnation
+Word for the week: arachibutyrophobia

 Learn a new word every week to expand your vocabulary.